-Last year's travel fee was den, students and teachers from \$2,200 all inclusive of airfare, meals, lodging, ground transportation and travel insurance.
+Last year's travel fee was \$2,200 all inclusive of airfare, meals, lodging, ground transportation and travel insurance.
 Work days in the Campo gardens happen every Thursday from 3 to 5 p.m. and Bressler said everyone in the community is welcome to participate.
 A special, open-to-all event with Whole Foods is planned for late August or early September.